aserebryakov/filestyle/README.md

 #### 0.6.0

 * Added option to ignore certain file types
-* Plugin turns off in all windows with current buffer opened (?)
+* Highlighting is turned off in all windows where current buffer opened when `FileStyleDeactivate` is called
 * Added highlighting of control characters

 #### 0.5.2